 Don’t add guilt to your list of WFH mistakes.
 I repeat, do NOT feel guilty for choosing to work at home!
 Now I know that is easier said than done.

-When I start to feel pangs of guilt, I give myself a stern talking to.
+When I feel pangs of guilt, I give myself a stern talking-to.
 And I refer back to the list I made years ago.
-This list includes all the ways my children and I benefit from being a work-from-home homeschooling family.
+This list includes how my children and I benefit from being a work-from-home homeschooling family.

 Some of these benefits include